 “We Only Print in Blood Red”

-“We only Print in Blood Red” will be a site specific sculptural piece for Counterpart, to be installed on two trees on the edge of Lytham Bowling Green, exploring the complex and often destructive relationship we have with our environment.
-Counterpart has 12 artists work installed throughout Lytham , July 21 to August 16.
+“We Only Print in Blood Red” was a site specific sculptural piece, installed on a tree in Lytham ,as part of Counterpart.
+The piece explores the complex and often destructive relationship we have with the natural environment.
+Counterpart involved 12 artists work installed throughout Lytham.

 There is a dichotomy or ambivalence inherent in this work, reflective of a deep respect for our natural environment- we treasure and enjoy trees in parks and woodlands, in an explicitly symbiotic relationship – whilst also referencing the unavoidable, global truth of our innately devouring and destructive drive manifested in deforestation and its returning impact on us.